univention/univention-corporate-server/doc/manual/central-management-umc/login.rst

 credentials of the respective domain account.
 On the portal, the login process can be started either via the user menu an then :guilabel:`Login` or by clicking on the entry in the portal itself.
 If a site (e.g., a UMC module) requires a login, it will redirect to the central login page.
-To log out, the entry :guilabel:`Logout` in the user menu can be used.
+To sign out, the entry :guilabel:`Logout` in the user menu can be used.

 By default a login does not use single sign-on.
 The login can be changed to use